 I was born and raised in the small town of Morro Bay on the Central Coast of California.
 After completing high school, I attended the Illinois Institute of Technology for my undergraduate education in biomedical engineering.
 During that time, I spent 6 months studying abroad at the School of Telecommunications Engineering (ETSIT) at the Polytechnic University of Madrid (UPM) in Spain.
 After obtaining my bachelor's degree, I entered the biomedical engineering Ph.D. program at the University of Michigan in Ann Arbor where I obtained two master's degrees in biomedical and electrical engineering while conducting my Ph.D. research on RF pulse design for MRI.
-Upon defending my Ph.D. in September 2018, I moved to Glasgow, Scotland where I began as a post-doctoral researcher working on parallel transmit 7 tesla MRI at the Imaging Centre of Excellence (ICE) of the University of Glasgow.
+Upon defending my Ph.D. in September 2018, I moved to Glasgow, Scotland where I began as a post-doctoral researcher and then lecturer working on parallel-transmit (pTx) 7 tesla MRI at the Imaging Centre of Excellence (ICE) of the University of Glasgow.
+I am currently working at the Universidad Rey Juan Carlos (URJC) where my research continues to involve pTx work for ultra-high fields, as well as MRI physics and pulse sequence development for conventional field strengths (1.5 and 3 tesla).

-Outside of research, I enjoy playing and listening to music, cooking, practicing hot yoga, dancing, running, and taking part in the weekly pub quiz with co-workers.
-For my first two years of grad school, I was a member of the UM All-Female Bollywood Fusion team, Michigan TAAL, and now I practice ballet and contemporary dance at Dance Glasgow.
-I also enjoy running distance races non-competitively, and completed the Chicago Marathon in October 2014 and the New York City Marathon in November 2016 along with a handful of half marathons.
+Outside of research, I enjoy running, dancing, cooking, playing and listening to music, practicing yoga, and pub quizzing.
+Dance has always been a constant in my life, and I currently practice lyrical/contemporary dance Stepsbay in Pozuelo de Alarcón.
+I also enjoy running distance races non-competitively, and I am currently training for the 2026 Madrid Marathon.
+In the past I completed the Chicago Marathon in October 2014 and the New York City Marathon in November 2016, along with a handful of half marathons.

 My hometown: Morro Bay, California